wallarm/product-documentation/docs/latest/admin-en/configure-cloud-node-synchronization-en.md

 * The modules for NGINX distributives set `group` to `www-data`.
 * The custom modules use values provided by a client.

 Note that you only need to configure access rights explicitly if the result achieved by the algorithm automatically does not suit your needs.
-After configuring access rights, make sure that the `wallarm-worker` and `nginx` services can read the content of the files needed for the cloud node operation.
+After configuring access rights, make sure that the `wallarm-worker` and `nginx` services can read the content of the files needed for the filtering node operation.